mrkmarron/BosqueLanguage/docs/language/overview.md

     field h: Bool = true;

     factory identity(i: Int): {f: Int, g: Int} {
-        return @{f=i, g=i};
+        return {f=i, g=i};
     }
 }

-var x = Baz@{f=1, g=2};
+var x = Baz{f=1, g=2};
-var y = Baz@{f=1, g=2, h=false};
+var y = Baz{f=1, g=2, h=false};

-var p = Baz@identity(1); //equivalent to Baz@{...Baz::identity(1)}
+var p = Baz@identity(1); //equivalent to Baz{...Baz::identity(1)}
-var q = Baz@{...Bar::default(), g=2};
+var q = Baz{...Bar::default(), g=2};
 ```

 In this code the two `Baz` entities are allocated via the atomic initialization constructor.
 In the first case the omitted `h` field is set to the provided default value of `true`.
 The `identity` factory defines `f` and `g` values for the entity via the returned record.
 When invoked with the constructor syntax
 this is desugared to the atomic initializer with the result of factory.

-With this design the need to pass data up through super calls is eliminated as the data can be directly inserted into the initializer or, if the super constructor has factory logic, then the super factory can be called and the result expanded directly into the atomic constructor as in `p = Baz@{...Bar::default(), g=2}`.
+With this design the need to pass data up through super calls is eliminated as the data can be directly inserted into the initializer or, if the super constructor has factory logic, then the super factory can be called and the result expanded directly into the atomic constructor as in `p = Baz{...Bar::default(), g=2}`.
 The result of this inverted constructor logic is that _only_ the arguments needed for internal computation of initialization values must be propagated while all others can be directly set in the initializer.
 The elimination of the constructor boilerplate code and reduction in argument passing simplifies the definition of new nominal types as well as the impact of cascading changes when a field (or constructor argument) is added/removed in a base definition.

 ## <a name="0.14-Synthesis-Blocks"></a>0.14 Synthesis Blocks